This HowTo describes OmegaT's functions for automatic match propagation and one-to-many matching.

 Create Alternative Translation: makes the segment unique.
 Changes to this segment have no effect upon other segments, nor do changes to the "default translation" affect it.

 Remove Translation: deletes the content of the segment, causing (when Enter is pressed) the default translation to be inserted.

 Use as Default Translation: causes the active segment to be made the default translation and therefore all previous "default translation" segments to be brought into line with it.

-For some file types, OmegaT uses the preceding and following segments to make segments unique.
-Creating an "alternative translation" therefore relies upon identical segments having different preceding and following segments.
+For some file types, OmegaT differentiates between identical segments by referring to their preceding and following segments.
+Creating an "alternative translation" therefore relies upon identical segments having different preceding or following segments.
 Where two segments also have identical preceding and following segments (for example when an entire page appears twice in the text), they cannot be translated differently from each other in OmegaT, i.e. it is not possible to make one of them an "alternative translation".